 Paul C. Casey (ret.)

-Paul C. Casey is a graduate of Harvard University, with a Masters in Public Administration from Suffolk University and an MBA from Boston University.
+Paul C. Casey is a graduate of Harvard University, with a master of public administration degree from Suffolk University and an MBA from Boston University.
 He has been a very active participant in state government and numerous community and charitable organizations since the mid-1980s.
-Mr. Casey also serves on Cummings Foundation's Finance Committee.
+Casey also serves on Cummings Foundation's Finance Committee.

 Patricia A. Cummings, Psy.
 D.

 A 1997 graduate of Tufts University and native of Winchester, MA, Patricia A. Cummings was a full-time employee of New Horizons at Marlborough, LLC in Marlborough, Massachusetts for eight years through August 2005.
-In addition, she still serves in the volunteer role of trustee and chairman of New Horizons at Marlborough and executive vice president of Cummings Foundation, Inc. of Woburn, Massachusetts.
+She still serves in the volunteer role of trustee and chairman of New Horizons at Marlborough and executive vice president of Cummings Foundation, Inc. of Woburn, Massachusetts.

 Cummings is active in the Tufts University Alumni Admissions program, interviewing applicants for undergraduate admission.
 She is an overseer of Cummings School of Veterinary Medicine at Tufts University.
 She has also served as a director-at-large of Middlesex Concert Band, Inc., and on the board of directors of Marlborough (MA) Hospital Foundation.
-She is an accomplished pianist and clarinet player and is a former downhill skiing instructor in New Hampshire.
+She is an accomplished pianist and clarinet player and is a former downhill skiing instructor.